wieldo/angular-formly-validator/README.md

 ## Getting Started

 1. Add package using `meteor add` (see above)
-2. Add angular-formly files to your project
-3. Add the following dependencies to your AngularJS module:
+2. Add the following dependencies to your AngularJS module:

 ```javascript
 angular.module('myApp', [